-I found out a couple of years ago that L has been re-released as a Windows game.
-I haven't played it, but the new version of the game is available from ATM.org.uk.
-If you are a teacher or parent, I highly recommend introducing your students or children to it.
+I found out a couple of years ago that L was re-released as a Windows game.
+It's unfortunately apparently no longer available for sale, but, if you can get hold of a copy, I highly recommend introducing your students or children to it.
 I had great fun in Year 6 with my friends trying to figure out the skeleton key puzzle, playing the piano, and coming up with a 3D map made of snap-together plastic cubes.

-If you wish to contact me about this page, e-mail my first name at this domain, or leave a comment below.
+If you wish to contact me about this page, my e-mail address is at the bottom of the about me page.

 * To load L in BeebEm, go to the menu (F12) -> System and choose "BBC Master 128".
 Then go to Discs and load the l.ssd which you unzipped from the package from here by selecting "Select, load and run a disc".
 L will run, and warn you that the disc is "Read Only".
 Go back to the Discs menu, and untick the checkbox "Disk 0: Read only".
 Then type CHAIN "L.L" to restart L. Enjoy the game!